Bingji98/Python-Tutorial/README.md

 ```
 >1 3 5

-Generator is another way of creating iterators in a simple way where it uses the keyword “yield” instead of returning it in a defined function.
+Generator is another way of creating iterators in a simple way where it uses the keyword "yield" instead of returning it in a defined function.
 Generators are implemented using a function.
 When it reaches the final item, a StopIteration exception will be raised.
 ```python
 def squared_num(n):
     for i in range(1, n+1):